 New Tradition: Tubing and Hot Chocolate after Dinner

 Keep the family busy, and instead of allowing downtime to be filled with bickering, get on the tubing hill.
-You cannot be mad when having this much fun!
+It’s hard to be mad when having this much fun!
 Everyone in the family can join in – young or old!
 Watch from the slopes or the live video indoors where you can enjoy warm cookies, gourmet hot chocolate or a Colorado craft beer from the cozy Hill House.

 Tradition to Ditch: Black Friday Insanity